Sharing Your Home with Strangers: What Does the Future Hold for the Co-Living Craze?

 - People may disagree about many things, but pets will be very welcome in the shared house

-Strangely, what we can tell from these results is that what co-living communities such as Common and WeLive are actually providing is largely the opposite of what people most desire in these unique living situations.
+Strangely, what we can tell from these results—especially results such people's desire to live in small communities, to have control over who they live with, and to furnish their own spaces—is that what co-living communities such as WeLive are actually providing is largely the opposite of what people most desire in these unique living situations.

 While residents wanted to share a home with 4 to 10 people, most co-living companies are designing giant skyscrapers which house hundreds of people, losing the intimacy of having just a few roommates.
 WeLive is building a building in Seattle that will house more than 384 co-living residents and Ollie, another emerging company, is launching its own program which will settle almost 500 apartments in a single co-living house in Queens, New York.
 If people are most interested in developing social relationships, then why are these companies looking more towards the scale of a hotel?

 It seems from this SPACE10 survey that no co-living company has yet to develop the ideal living situation that strikes a balance between the scales of large housing and intimate human interaction.
-Perhaps this is the problem with the WeLive and Common housing model.
+Perhaps this is the problem with the WeLive and Ollie housing model.
 Instead of aiming to understand what potential residents want to have in their homes, the model is dictated by what each company prefers, forcing their target demographic of dwellers to adapt to the specifics of what their living situation will be, rather than the other way around.

 This disconnect between the SPACE10 survey and the actuality of co-living might be largely due to the fact that the survey was taken by a diverse group of people, while most co-living models currently only market to a specific demographic: younger residents, many of whom are new to the city.
 This target market may not know exactly what type of housing they want to live in, so they seek out a convenient and temporary solution where all of the work of buying furniture, paying utilities, and cleaning services are sold in one package.